gutierr3z/pliable_flex/README.md

 ```
 your-project/css/pliable/
 ```
 Next, your HTML file (index.html) needs to link to the /pliable/pliable.css.
-In the head tag add:
+In the head tag add the link tag:

 ```
 <link href="css/pliable/pliable.css" rel="stylesheet">